 “We did a lot of outreach to apple growers as a result of this project,” Danforth says.
 “Our message was, ‘You probably don’t need to rent honey bees unless you have a very large orchard.
 You can probably rely on the native bees for much of your apple pollination needs.
 Conserve your natural habitat around the orchard where the wild bees live because it’s going to benefit your bottom line.’”

 Social Bees versus Solitary Bees

 We may think of honey bees as the quintessential bee, but Danforth is quick to point out that they aren’t typical.
 For one thing, honey bees are floral generalists.
-“Honey bees will go to almost any host-plant for pollen and nectar,” Danforth says.
+“Honey bees will go to almost any host plant for pollen and nectar,” Danforth says.
 “Many other bees are very highly specialized.
 They visit a single host plant species for their pollen and nectar.
-If their preferred host-plant disappears, these pollen-specialist bees will likely go extinct, as well.”
+If their preferred host plant disappears, these pollen-specialist bees will likely go extinct as well.”

 Of all the bee species in the world, only about 10 percent are social like the honey bee, living in colonies with many workers and offspring.
 Most (75 percent) are solitary, where a single female gathers pollen and nectar for her offspring, occupies the nest, and lays her eggs—often as few as a dozen.
 Another 15 percent of bees are brood parasitic.
-They lay their eggs in the nest of another bee species, and their larva then kill the host larva and consume the provisions meant for them.
+They lay their eggs in the nest of another bee species, and their larvae then kill the host larvae and consume the provisions meant for them.